HELPFUL HINTS FOR A STRESS-LESS SKI TRIP

 7. For skiers of any age, a good sunscreen is a must.
 Snow acts as a reflector of the sun’s rays, so skin is vulnerable from all directions.
 DON’T FORGET Sunglasses (essential for sunny days); and Goggles (essential for snowy days).

 8. For starters, don’t rush out and buy equipment when you’re first learning.
 By renting, you can upgrade your equipment as you become more experienced.
 Both downhill skiing and snowboarding equipment can be rented, as well as clothing.

 9. If you ever decide to borrow skis, be sure to have the bindings re-adjusted to your own body by a trained ski technician.
-Bindings adjusted to another person’s height, weight and skill level might not be set at the right setting for you and could present a safety problem.
+Bindings adjusted to another person’s height, weight, and skill level might not be set in the right setting for you and could present a safety problem.

 11. If you happen to get chilled, take a break and head for the lodge for a steaming cup of cocoa or hot cider.

 12. Arrive early, especially on Saturdays, Sundays, and Holidays.
 Eat lunch before noon or after 1:30 to avoid the rush.

 13. Make arrangements to meet your family or friends at a designated place and time before heading out on your own.

 14. Bring extra money or credit cards.
 Besides having the best food in the area, we have a full-line Ski Shop & Service Center for your every winter need!